haneenpk/haneenpk/README.md

 I'm a full-stack developer from Surat, India with 2 years of experience shipping production SaaS and enterprise apps at **Dignizant Technologies**.
 Most of my day is spent between React/Next.js frontends and Node.js services, with regular detours into Remix, Electron and PostgreSQL.

 - I care about clean architecture and code that stays maintainable as products grow
-- Comfortable in large agile teams, working closely with backend and QA engineers
+- Comfortable owning features end to end — from data model and API design to pixel-perfect UI
-- Currently digging deeper into TypeScript, PostgreSQL and AWS
+- Currently leveling up in system design and DevOps — CI/CD pipelines, containerized deployments, and architecting for scale
 - Always open to interesting opportunities where I can build things that matter

 ## Tech stack